+(1) Calculating Tonnage From Sectional Areas

+The total under-deck volume and tonnage is calculated as follows, using the areas determined in paragraph (k)(5) of this section:
-(I) Tonnage.
-(1) Number the transverse sections successively "1", "2", and so forth, beginning at the bow.

-(2) Multiply the area of the even numbered sections by four and the area of the odd numbered sections by two, except the first and last sections, which are multiplied by one.

-(3) Add together the products from paragraph (I)(2) of this section and multiply the sum by one-third of the interval between the sections.
-The product is the volume under-deck.

-(4) The volume under-deck is divided by 100 and is, subject to exemptions, the under-deck tonnage.
+- (1) Numbering Stations Number the transverse sections successively "1", "2", and so forth, beginning at the bow. - (2) Applying Simpson's Multipliers Multiply the area of the even numbered sections by four and the area of the odd numbered sections by two, except the first and last sections, which are multiplied by one. - (3) Completing Volume Calculations Add together the products from paragraph (1)(2) of this section and multiply the sum by one-third of the interval between the sections.
+The product is the volume under-deck. - (4) Converting to Tonnage The volume under-deck is divided by 100 and is, subject to exemptions, the under-deck tonnage.

+(m) Steps in Double Bottom for Water Ballast

+This section provides general requirements for measurement "in parts" of vessels of monohull vessels having stepped double bottoms for water ballast) where the height of the step(s) exceeds six inches.
-(m) Steps in double bottom for water ballast.
-(1) The tonnage length of a vessel having a step exceeding six inches in height in its double bottom for water ballast is divided into longitudinal parts at the step.
-Each part is subdivided as follows to determine the number of transverse sections:

-(i) Parts 20 feet or under in length are divided into two equal parts.

-(ii) Parts over 20 feet and under 40 feet in length are divided into four equal parts.

-(iii) Parts 40 feet or over are divided as provided in paragraph (g)(1) of this section.

-(2) The tonnage of each part is calculated separately.
+- (1) Division into Parts The tonnage length of a vessel having a step exceeding six inches in height in its double bottom for water ballast is divided into longitudinal parts at the step.
+Each part is subdivided as follows to determine the number of transverse sections: - (i) Parts 20 feet or under in length are divided into two equal parts. - (ii) Parts over 20 feet and under 40 feet in length are divided into four equal parts. - (iii) Parts 40 feet or over are divided as provided in paragraph (g)(1) of this section. - (2) Summation of Tonnages The tonnage of each part is calculated separately.
 The sum of the tonnages of the parts is the under-deck tonnage.

-(n) Spaces open to the sea.
+(n) Spaces Open to the Sea

 In calculating the tonnage of spaces below the uppermost complete deck, subtract from each breadth measurement the portion of that measurement that spans a space, or a portion thereof, that is open to the sea.
+NOTE: There are no provisions for similarly accounting for the volume of those portions of deck recesses that are below the line of the uppermost complete deck.

+(o) Open Vessels
-(o) Open vessels.
-(1) An open vessel is a vessel without an uppermost complete deck.

-(2) The line of the tonnage deck for an open vessel is the upper edge of the upper strake.
-Depths of transverse sections are taken from this line.

-(3) Any vessel, other than one having a mechanically refrigerated hold, that is not an open vessel and that has a tonnage length of less than 50 feet is measured as an open vessel, if the distance between the line of its tonnage deck and the upper edge of the upper strake is more than one-sixth of the midship depth.
+- (1) Definition An open vessel is a vessel without an uppermost complete deck. - (2) Line of the Tonnage Deck The line of the tonnage deck for an open vessel is the upper edge of the upper strake.
+Depths of transverse sections are taken from this line. - (3) Restrictions on Smaller Vessels Any vessel, other than one having a mechanically refrigerated hold, that is not an open vessel and that has a tonnage length of less than 50 feet is measured as an open vessel, if the distance between the line of its tonnage deck and the upper edge of the upper strake is more than one-sixth of the midship depth.
 "Midship depth" means the depth measured from the line of the upper edge of the upper strake to the point in the bottom used for measuring tonnage depths.